Catofes/CloudEmoticonBackend/README.md

-CloudEmoticonPHP
+CloudEmoticonBackend
 ===============

 ##API

-###Define
+###Definitions

-All returns will be json type.
-Enclude `code` and other info.They may have `info` and  `info_cn`  to show the code's meaning.
+All responses will be JSON.
+They include `code` and other information.
+They may have `info` and `info_cn` to show what `code` means.

-Function name with `*` means you must login first.
-Args with `*` means the parameter is required.
+Functions with `*` mean you must login first.

-Return Code Define:
+Arguments with `*` mean the arguments are required.

+`code` Definitions:

 		'101'=>'OK.',
 		'201'=>'Please login.',
-		'202'=>'Already login.
+		'202'=>'Already logged in.
 Please logout first.',
 		'203'=>'Username or password incorrect.',
 		'204'=>'SQL Error.
-We are sorry about that and please contact administrator to solve the issue.', '205'=>'Access denied.
-Your account was baned.',
+We are sorry about that.
+Please contact administrator to solve the issue.', '205'=>'Access denied.
+Your account was banned.',
-		'206'=>'Wrong Password.',
+		'206'=>'Wrong password.',
-		'207'=>'Please Input Password.',
+		'207'=>'Please input password.',
-		'208'=>'Username Illegal.',
+		'208'=>'Username illegal.',
-		'209'=>'Username existed.',
+		'209'=>'Username exists.',
-		'210'=>'Email Address Illegal.',
+		'210'=>'Email address illegal.',
-		'211'=>'Email Address Already Existed.',
+		'211'=>'Email address existes.',
 		'212'=>'Data too long.',
 		'213'=>'Please input value.',
-		'214'=>'Please input Id.',
+		'214'=>'Please input id.',
 		'215'=>'Wrong input.',
 		'216'=>'Permission denied.',
 		'217'=>'No record.',
 		'218'=>'Device id is needed.',
 		'219'=>'Please input MainKey',
-		'220'=>'Wrong Device Id',
+		'220'=>'Wrong device id',
-		'404'=>'Page Not Found.',
+		'404'=>'Page not found.',

-###Account Part
+###Account

 Login Function:

     URL:        ./api/account.php?f=login
     Method:     POST
-    Args:       u:*		Username        (Char, length < 32. )
+    Arguments:  u:*		Username        (string, length<32)
-                p:*		Password        (Char.
-Server will do substr(SHA1(Password),0,32). )
+                p:*		Password        (string.
+Server will do substr(SHA1(Password),0,32))
                 k:      KeepLogin       (1 for on.
-Server will return an AccessKey if it is on. )
+Server will return an AccessKey if it is on) // TODO: change to true/false?
-    Return:     code
+    Response:   code
 				UserId
-                AccessKey               (return when KeepLogin is On.
-A 64-long Char.)
+                AccessKey               (included when KeepLogin is On.
+A 64 character-long string)
-    Others:     Server use Session and AccessKey to keep login.
+    Description:     Server use Session and AccessKey to keep login.
 Session livetime depends on PHP settings.
 AccessKey can be use for a month.
 You can post request with AccessKey so the server will automatic relogin and set Session for you.